maina2/maina2/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on polishing my skills on my frontend, backend as well as design
-- 🌱 I’m currently learning cloud computing
-- 👯 I’m looking to collaborate on SERN stack and MEERN stack projects
-- 🤔 I’m looking for help with aws
-- 📫 How to reach me: chanzusimon6@gmail.com
-- ⚡ Fun fact: ...
 <h1 align="center">Hi 👋, I'm Simon{@maina2} </h1>
 <h3 align="center">A passionate software developer from Kenya</h3>